Subtherapeutic antibiotic use in swine: European ban and legislation in the United States

 In 1999, the European Union banned the use of subtherapeutic antibiotics in livestock.
 Data from Europe, particularly from Denmark, shows that the prevalence of bacteria resistant to particular antibiotics has decreased since the ban.
 Some opponents of the use of subtherapeutic antibiotics in swine cite data and results from Europe to support a ban in the United States.
 They argue that since the ban in Europe, antibiotics resistance has decreased while the overall health of swine has remained the same.

-In 2003, the Food and Drug Administration released Guidance #152, which makes recommendations on how to best develop new animal drugs with regard to the potential impacts on human health.
+In 2003, the Food and Drug Administration of the USA released Guidance #152, which makes recommendations on how to best develop new animal drugs with regard to the potential impacts on human health.
 In the summer of 2010, the FDA released Guidance #209, which suggests limited livestock use of antibiotics that are medically important to humans.
 In 2009, Rep. Louise Slaughter introduced HR 1549, otherwise known as The Preservation of Antibiotics for Medical Treatment Act (PAMTA).
 Under this bill, medically important antibiotics would be phased out in livestock and other restrictions would be placed on antibiotic use in food-producing animals.
 Some scientists argue that withdrawing antibiotic use will result in more diseased animals, which can result in an increased bacterial load on meat and an increased risk of food-borne illness.
 Opponents of such a ban argue that the economic implications would be devastating in terms of higher food prices.
 One study found that the price of pork would increase five cents a pound.